-July 17-22, 2016 Overnight Camp with prerequisite near Mount Rainier
+July 8-13, 2018 Overnight Camp & Expedition near Mount Rainier with prerequisites

 Participants are required to arrive with their 10 essentials, ready to backpack into a wilderness survival situation.
 After checking supplies the first night, your party will depart on a day-long navigation challenge to find a safe wilderness haven before zombies awaken.
-Failure to complete any challenge will result in a “zombie raid” that will, potentially, have disastrous consequences.
+Failure to complete any challenge may result in a “zombie raid” that will, potentially, have “disastrous” consequences.
 Zombies (played by instructors and other staff) may confiscate any items from humans they catch.
-If the human village is uncovered, zombies may completely ransack the village resulting in the loss of all 10 essentials for 24 hours.
+If the human village is uncovered, zombies may ransack the village resulting in loss of essentials for a certain duration.

 Take nothing for granted, learn to adapt, and focus on making good decisions in stressful circumstances.
-This camp is a fun way to put your survival knowledge to the test in a real-time simulated “crisis” following the unique Wolf Camp protocol called Wannabeian Philosophy:
+This camp is an intensely fun way to put your survival knowledge to the test in a real-time simulated “crisis” following the unique Wolf Camp protocol called Wannabeian Philosophy:

-Ages 18 and up including parents may attend the Wilderness Survival Training & Trek running simultaneously.
+Ages 18-28 may participate in the Wilderness Survival Training & Trek running simultaneously.

 Camp Goals & Skills Covered:

-This camp expands on the skills covered in the Wilderness Survivors Side of the Mountain but tests your skills through a variety of fun, timed survival challenges.
+This camp expands on the skills covered in the prerequisite courses, and tests your skills further through a variety of fun, timed survival challenges.